Get a free, no obligation personal loan quote with rates as low as 9.90%

 How will I know which accounts are joint or shared with my spouse?

 You can check your credit reports with TransUnion and Equifax to see which accounts are joint or shared with your spouse.
+Otherwise, you can contact your creditors or bank to obtain a list of accounts that have your name attached to them.
+Or, you may enlist legal assistance to see if there are any joint accounts that exist with your name on them.

-Will my divorce affect my credit scores?
+Will my divorce affect my credit score?

 Lisa Rennie avatar on Loans Canada